dotMavriQ/Obsitica/README.md

 ---
 ## What is Obsitica?
-Obsitica is a plugin for [Obsidian](https://obsidian.md/) that interact with the [Habitica API](https://habitica.com/apidoc/), and other things to enhance journaling and local data insights.
+Obsitica is a plugin for [Obsidian](https://obsidian.md/) that interact with the [Habitica API](https://habitica.com/apidoc/) among other things that enhance journaling and local data insights.

 If you want the elevator pitch, keep reading.